Hexspecter/Psilocybot/README.md

 # Psilocybot
 Small and simple Discord bot for pulling harm reduction information from Tripsit.me and PsychonautWiki APIs

+You have to replace few variables in the `commands` folder to get the fork owner ID to proper place The files in question are:
+* `psi_admintools.py`
+* `psi_substance.py`

 ## First major overhaul version!
 Moved things into classes, changed into cogs and added dev commands for reloading the entire commands folder without having to take the bot offline!